 These brother nations were renowned for their “vessels of brass” (Ezek.
 27:13), and the Bible calls to mind human-wave military tactics when mentioning, “Meshech, Tubal, and all her multitude” (32:26).

 Yet the Bible is not merely a history book, from which can be gleaned only a few interesting tidbits of information.
 A full one-third of it contains prophecy, which can be likened to history written in advance.
-It lays out events yet to happen.
-This includes Russia’s future.
+Its pages lay out what is yet to happen—especially events surrounding God’s plan to set up a world-ruling supergovernment known as the Kingdom of God.
+Russia features heavily in this picture.

-Some of the most momentous events coming soon will be epic clashes in and around the Middle East.
-These military battles will include many nations of Earth.
+Some of the most momentous events coming soon will be clashes in and around the Middle East.
+These military battles will include all the nations of Earth and are a crucial part of getting mankind’s attention as God sets up His Kingdom.

 Daniel 11:44 references coming tensions between two power blocs.
-A unified Europe will be ruled by a figure known variously as the “king of the north” (vs. 40) and the “prince of Tyre” (Ezek.
+One will be centered in Europe and ruled by figures known as the “king of the north” (vs. 40) and the “prince of Tyre” (Ezek.
 28:2).
-A Russian-led confederacy will be headed by a figure called “Gog” who is also “the chief prince of Meshech and Tubal.”
+Another will be a Russian-led confederacy headed by a figure called “Gog” who is also “the chief prince of Meshech and Tubal.”

-The European military leader will eventually move his forces to the Holy Land (Dan.
+The European military leader will move his forces to the Holy Land (Dan.
 11:45).
-After a time, Gog’s advancing forces will catch the Prince of Tyre’s attention.
-Notice: “But news from the east and the north shall trouble him [the leader of Europe]; therefore he shall go out with great fury to destroy and annihilate many” (vs. 44, New King James Version).
+Soon after, Gog’s advancing forces will catch the king of the north’s attention.
+Notice: “But news from the east and the north shall trouble him; therefore he shall go out with great fury to destroy and annihilate many” (vs. 44, New King James Version).

 Russia is north and east of Jerusalem, the city God uses as a starting point from which to reference the location of other geographic regions mentioned in Bible prophecy.

-According to the prophet Ezekiel, some time later, this same military force returns to attack Israel: “And I [God] will turn you back, and put hooks into your jaws, and I will bring you forth, and all your army, horses and horsemen, all of them clothed with all sorts of armor, even a great company with bucklers and shields, all of them handling swords…and you shall come from your place out of the north parts, you, and many people with you, all of them riding upon horses, a great company, and a mighty army” (38:4, 15).
+Here is what God says He will do to Gog and his forces: “And I will turn you back, and put hooks into your jaws, and I will bring you forth, and all your army, horses and horsemen, all of them clothed with all sorts of armor, even a great company with bucklers and shields, all of them handling swords…and you shall come from your place out of the north parts, you, and many people with you, all of them riding upon horses, a great company, and a mighty army” (38:4, 15).

-“Thus says the Lord God; Behold, I am against you, O Gog, the chief prince of Meshech and Tubal: and I will turn you back, and leave but the sixth part of you, and will cause you to come up from the north parts, and will bring you upon the mountains of Israel” (Ezek.
+“Thus says the Lord God; Behold, I am against you, O Gog, the chief prince of Meshech and Tubal: and I will turn you back…and will cause you to come up from the north parts, and will bring you upon the mountains of Israel” (Ezek.
 39:1-2).

 God declares to the army that He will “smite your bow out of your left hand, and will cause your arrows to fall out of your right hand.
 You shall fall upon the mountains of Israel, you, and all your bands, and the people that is with you: I will give you unto the ravenous birds of every sort, and to the beasts of the field to be devoured.
 You shall fall upon the open field: for I have spoken it, says the Lord God” (vs. 3-5).